custom-components/usps_mail/README.md

 Install this component by copying `/custom_components/usps_mail.py` from this repo to `<config directory>/custom_components/usps_mail.py` on your Home Assistant instanse.

+You do **not** need to get the `/custom_components/camera/usps_mail.py` file, the component will download this for you if it's needed.

 ### Step 2

 Add this to your `configuration.yaml`